spiral/docs/database/access.md

 ```

 ## Run Queries
-To run database query use method `query`:
+To run the database query use method `query`:

 ```php
 dump(